Management’s Discussion and Analysis of Financial Condition and Results of Operations.

 Amortization of Acquisition-Related Intangibles

-Amortization expense associated with acquisition-related intangible assets increased by $0.6 million, or 20%, compared to the first quarter of 2021, due mostly to the amortization of intangibles acquired in the TruCode acquisition.
+Amortization expense associated with acquisition-related intangible assets increased by $0.3 million, or 9%, compared to the first quarter of 2022, due mostly to the amortization of intangibles acquired in the HRG acquisition.

 Total Operating Expenses

-Total operating expenses increased by $0.9 million, or 3%, compared to the first quarter of 2021.
-As a percentage of total revenues, total operating expenses decreased to 40% of revenues in the first quarter of 2022, compared to 44% in the first quarter of 2021.
+As a percentage of total revenues, total operating expenses remained relatively flat, increasing to 41.5% of revenues in the first quarter of 2023, compared to 41.4% in the first quarter of 2022.

 Total Other Income (Expense)